 It’s the Pro Go-To

 Professionals Normally provide their clients with the highest quality of images.
-Typically, you see them using Raw vs jpeg files.
+Typically, you see them using Raw vs jpeg format.
 Raw gives you the control, so minimal or zero mishaps occur under their management of the images.
 Hobbyists can take advantage of this as well to get better prints.

 Cons of Using Raw Format Shooting